 - Track how much money, time or food (weight) you donate.

-- Submit a “Harvest for All” Project Report to firstname.lastname@example.org by December 30th if you want your county’s project to be considered for an award.
+- Submit your “Harvest for All” application in the online portal by December 31st if you want your county’s project to be considered for an award.